Llf54321/Project/README.md

 * table_of_mass_abundances.py: some codes in python used to extract information from stable-isotopes.pdf.
 * test_database.py: some codes in python used to test the program.
 * total_and_partial_ionization_cross_sections_of_Methane.png: a sample of plot_partial_ionization_cross_sections.py
+* pytest_result.png: a screenshot of the pytest result